best1029/Thesis/README.md

 ## Evaluation

 A gold standard dataset was created to serve as a benchmark for evaluating the quality of the clustering results.
-The adjusted rand index was used as a metric to assess the consistency of the clustering with the gold standard.
+Among others, the adjusted rand index was used as a metric to assess the consistency of the clustering with the gold standard.

-## Results

-The project's results and insights can be found in the `results` directory.
-Visualizations and summary reports help interpret the clustered economic sectors.

 ## Conclusion